llm-d-incubation/llm-d-infra/quickstarts/guides/inference-scheduling/README.md

 ## Customization

-For information on customizing an installation of a quickstart path and tips to build your own, see [our docs](../../docs/customizing-a-quickstart-inference-stack.md)
+For information on customizing a guide and tips to build your own, see [our docs](../../docs/customizing-a-guide.md)